 Trachoma Community Treatment Strategies

 In our Ethiopian trachoma studies, we also monitored mortality with antibiotic administrations, as diarrhea, respiratory infection, and malaria are all major causes of infant mortality and all may be affected by azithromycin.
 We found that in pre-school children, mortality was reduced with the mass antibiotic treatments, even though the target disease of trachoma is not a lethal disease.
-We are in the process of setting up a community-randomized clinical trial to confirm this reduction in mortality.
-This trial will need to be far larger than the previous study, and be performed in an area with ~400,000 individuals.
+We confirmed this reduction in mortality with a large community-randomized clinical trial spread across 3 countries.